Harivardhan37/UrgentMessageDetection/REPORT.md

 ---

 ## 11. Limitations
-- Dataset size is small (hand-created)
+- Dataset is small and manually created
-- TF-IDF doesn't capture deep semantic meaning
+- TF-IDF does not capture deep semantic meaning
 - No hyperparameter tuning performed
-- No handling of extremely long messages
+- Very long messages are not specifically handled

 ---

 ## 12. Future Work
-- Use larger real-world datasets
+- Expand dataset size with real-world samples
-- Implement hyperparameter optimization
+- Perform hyperparameter optimization
-- Try deep learning models (BERT, DistilBERT)
+- Explore deep learning models (e.g., BERT, DistilBERT)
-- Deploy the model as a REST API (FastAPI)
+- Deploy as a REST API using FastAPI
-- Add model monitoring and drift detection
+- Add monitoring, logging, and model drift detection

 ---

 ## 13. Conclusion
-This project successfully demonstrates the complete workflow for urgent message detection using classical Machine Learning methods.
+This project successfully demonstrates an end-to-end workflow for urgent message detection using classical Machine Learning techniques.
-The model comparison approach provides a clear understanding of which algorithm performs best for this task, and the explainability tools confirm that the model learns intuitive patterns.
+By training multiple models and comparing their performance, the system ensures robust and reliable urgent message classification.

-This report, combined with the codebase and documentation, forms a complete, end-to-end ML assignment submission.
+This report, along with the codebase, forms a complete, professional ML submission.